Drilled

 How Think Tanks Laid the Groundwork to Criminalize Protest

 It’s no coincidence that the backlash against climate protest looks the same from country to country.
-Not only is industry sharing tactics across borders, but also the Atlas Network—a global network of nearly 600 libertarian think tanks—has been swapping strategies and rhetoric for decades.
+Not only is industry sharing tactics across borders, but also a global network of more than 500 think tanks have been swapping strategies and rhetoric for decades.

 Collaborations